Sheweny/website/docs/guide/commands/Basic.md

 # Basic command

-With sapphire each command must be a class which extends from the [Command](../../doc/Command.md) class
+With sheweny each command must be a class which extends from the [Command](../../doc/Command.md) class

 ## Import Command